Waboodoo/HTTP-Shortcuts/docs/scripting.md

 const code = scanBarcode();
 ```

 The scanning itself is done by an external app, specifically either [QR Droid](https://play.google.com/store/apps/details?id=la.droid.qr), [Barcode Scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android) or [Binary Eye](https://play.google.com/store/apps/details?id=de.markusfisch.android.binaryeye), which means you need to have that app installed for this function to work.
-This also means that the HTTP Shortcuts itself will not need access to your camera directly.
+This also means that the HTTP Shortcuts app itself will not need access to your camera directly.

 <a name="modify-shortcuts"></a>
 ## Modify Shortcuts